rackerlabs/support-how-to/content/cloud-sites/how-do-i-schedule-a-cron-job-for-cloud-sites.md

 product_url: cloud-sites
 ---

-**Note:** This article refers to the [Cloud Sites Control Panel](https://manage.rackspacecloud.com/).
-You can access this interface from the [Cloud Control Panel](https://mycloud.rackspace.com/) by clicking your username in the upper-right corner of the control panel and selecting Cloud Sites Control Panel.
+This article is written for our [Cloud Sites Control Panel](https://manage.rackspacecloud.com/).
+You can get to it from the [Cloud Control Panel](https://mycloud.rackspace.com) by clicking **Rackspace Cloud** in the upper-left corner and selecting **Cloud Sites**.
+You can also navigate directly to <https://manage.rackspacecloud.com/>.

 Before scheduling a task, take a minute to review the five necessary components in creating a scheduled task on Cloud Sites: